hirschlisa/sciencecommunication/Course_sciencecomm.md

 Science communication is – in contrast to publications in high ranking academic journals – not awarded in the same way.
 So why should you do it then?

-![image_lightbulb](image/Image_person_idea_lightbulb_byM.WallflowerbyTrendify.png "By M. Wallflower by Trendify" )

-There are several reasons: First, you are the person who is most excited about your research, and you know which impact it can have on people’s lives!
+![image_lightbulb](image/Image_person_idea_lightbulb_byM.WallflowerbyTrendify.png "By M. Wallflower by Trendify" ) There are several reasons: First, you are the person who is most excited about your research, and you know which impact it can have on people’s lives!
 This means that you are the best person to let others know what you are working on, and explain to them in tangible ways why what you do matters.
 Keep in mind that this is a bit different than what reviewers expect when they ask you why the research gap you are closing matters: This is more about the implications of your findings.
 Think about why anyone who is not an expert in your filed, has read all recent articles and understands the literature should be excited, curious and wanting more!
 Watch the video below to dive deeper into the reasons why Science Communication matters!

 !?[⏯](video/course2-clip3.mp4 "Excerpt from the Infra4NextGen webinar on [*Bridging the gap*](https://www.youtube.com/watch?v=zZxtWySc2vI), speaker: Yuliya Kazakova, Netherlands Interdisciplinary Demographic Institute" )

 Implications of research do not only matter to the individuals who are affected by them, but are also a way for policy makers to make more informed and thus better decisions for their constituents.
-Now, most policy makers do not have the capacity to keep If scientific findings are not communicated outside of academia, policy makers face the challenge to make decisions without evidence, and the public might have to rely on misinformation or lacks knowledge to adequately judge information.
+Now, most policy makers do not have the capacity to keep up with the rapidly changing landscape of academic literature.
+Instead, they rely on researchers to brief them about findings.
+If scientific findings are not communicated outside of academia, policy makers face the challenge to make decisions without evidence, and the public might have to rely on misinformation or lacks knowledge to adequately judge information.

 All of this does not mean that you should not work on your publication list, go to conferences, and establish your academic track record.
 After all, we know that these outputs are the indicators that will give you an academic job.
 But bringing your results closer to the people – whatever that means – benefits them, society as a whole and you!
 Additional outlets beyond academic publications are not only benefitting society but also you as a researcher: They allow you to be more visible, which in turn facilitates collaboration with other researchers, interested parties and the media.